 We will consider all complaints as filed as of the date they are received.
 You must file complaints within one (1) calendar year of the date of the last act of discrimination.

 Procedure for processing a complaint once it is filed

-In determining which set of procedures shall apply to a complaint alleging multiple types of discrimination and or harassment, the special assistant for equity concerns shall consult with the chair of the Equity and Diversity Committee and the general counsel and secretary to reach a determination and shall communicate that determination to the complainant in writing within five (5) business days.
+In determining which set of procedures shall apply to a complaint alleging multiple types of discrimination and or harassment, the special assistant for equity concerns shall consult with the general counsel and secretary to reach a determination and shall communicate that determination to the complainant in writing within five (5) business days.